-The Baby Trend Sit N' Stand earned the lowest score overall in our review of 18 double strollers.
-This simple tandem stroller can accept two infant car seats, but the standard seating arrangements sans car seat give children very different rider experiences that might have twins arguing about who gets to sit where.
-If your goal is a stroller for children of different ages, it might work somewhat better, but the quality and performance just aren't as high as the competition, and for a Sit and Stand design there are better options in this review.
-While this stroller does have a reasonable price point, it isn't low enough to make putting up with poor maneuverability and ease of use performance worthwhile.
+The Baby Trend Sit N' Stand earned the lowest score overall in our review of double strollers.
+This simple tandem stroller can accept two infant car seats, but the standard seating arrangements sans car seat give children very different experiences that might have children arguing about who gets to sit where.
+If your goal is a stroller for kids of different ages, it might work somewhat better, but the quality and performance aren't as high as the competition, and for a Sit and Stand design there are better options in this review.
+While this stroller has a reasonable price point, it isn't low enough to make putting up with poor maneuverability and ease of use worthwhile.
 This is not a stroller we would recommend no matter what your goal or budget.

 Baby Trend Sit N' Stand Double Review